ji2L/NLP-shabo/README.md

 # NLP-shabo
 NLP : assignement

-ShaBo is a political chatbot which goal is to answer your questions about specific terms and concepts used in politics aswell as giving you his personal point of view on this topics.
+ShaBo is a political chatbot which goal is to answer your questions about specific terms and concepts used in politics aswell as giving you his personal point of view on these topics.

-ShaBo has ben designed to react to politicals arguments and to answer the user's questions.
+ShaBo has ben designed to react to political arguments and to answer the user's questions.

 Language : python